Glossary

 ---|---|

-Account | In Okto, a user's account is a unified representation of all wallets (embedded and external) linked to their identity within your application.
+Account | In Okto, a user's account is a unified representation of all wallets (embedded and external) linked to their identity within client applications.
 It provides a consolidated view of a user's Web3 presence. |

 API Key | A unique identifier for your application within the Okto ecosystem.
 It is used to authenticate your application and authorize access to Okto services. |